 Click "Preview" to see the report as it will appear.
 If you changed it to Rejected, then there is a form to enter a note about the rationale for rejection.

 From the preview screen, choose "Edit Again" to go back and edit, "Post" to post it online, or "Cancel" (in which case, your edits to the report will not be saved).

-Note: Upon clicking "Post", if you changed the status to Verified, an email (Subject: [Errata Verified]) will be sent to the relevant parties.
+Note: Upon clicking "Post", if you changed the status, an email will be sent to the relevant parties.
 Also, you will no longer have access to the report once its status has been changed.
 If you want to access errata that are no longer marked Reported, please contact the RFC Editor.

 View more reports for the same RFC, or search for errata reports.

 Click "Logout" when you are finished reviewing errata reports.

 If the RFC was not produced by the stream for which you are the verifier, you will not have access to its record.
 The errata report has already been directed to the relevant SSP.
 If you have comments on reports for RFCs outside of your stream, please contact the SSP.